 The cancers with the most alarming rates among firefighters were digestive, oral, respiratory, or urinary cancers, which is likely connected to the toxic smokes and materials that firefighters have to deal with on a daily basis, and which inevitably gets inhaled despite all of the protective equipment that firefighters use.

 Missouri’s Presumptive Disability Law for Firefighters

-Because of the increased risk and the public interest in keeping firefighters safe, Missouri’s workers’ compensation law has a unique section that only works for firefighters.
+Because of the increased risk and the public interest in keeping firefighters safe, Missouri’s disability law has a unique section, Missouri Statute 87.006, that only works for firefighters.
 This section says that, if any firefighter gets diagnosed with a certain set of cancers or diseases after working as a firefighter for five years, there’s a presumption that the injury was suffered while in the line of duty.

-This presumption shifts the burden of proof from a suffering firefighter to another party, which is hugely important in a workers’ compensation case.
+This presumption shifts the burden of proof from a suffering firefighter to another party, which is hugely important in a case claiming disability.
 Instead of an injured firefighter having to show that the disease they’re suffering from came from their job, this is presumed.
 It is then up to the other side in the case to show that the injury happened off duty.

 St. Joseph Workers’ Compensation Attorneys at the Smith Law Office

 Missouri is not the only state in the U.S. to have laws that presume that the source of a firefighter’s long-term illnesses happened on the job.
 However, firefighters are one of the only professions with the benefit of having such a presumptive disability law – despite occupational hazards that put certain workers at a significantly higher risk in other fields, there are few laws that protect them like the presumptive disability law for firefighters.